WaniPrerana/OBSIP-Task3Java/README.md

-This is a project created by mohit patil of ATM Interface during my internship.
+This is a project created by prerana wani of ATM Interface during my internship.